 Cranberries are Thanksgiving’s favorite fruit!
-Not only are these delicious red beads sweet and sour treats, they have a multitude of health benefits.
+Not only are these delicious red beads sweet and sour treats, but they also have a multitude of health benefits.
 The cranberry has more antioxidants than other fruits and berries, has less sugar, and can improve intestinal health to boot!

 1. Cranberry Pecan Pie with Candied Pecans

 Source: Date Sweetened Cranberry Sauce

 Logan Dunn & Lexus Osman‘s Date Sweetened Cranberry Sauce is perfect for topping any dish you can think of, the tangy sweet taste of the cranberries pairs perfectly with the classic sage and rosemary undertones of classic dinner dishes for a truly joyful holiday season.
 This year skip the over-processed canned versions and make your own in five minutes while the rest of your meal bakes!

 Sarah and Peter Hagstrom‘s Healthy Chocolate Cranberry Cake has an amazing cranberry dressing and is even better drizzled with crushed pistachios.
 Just resist the urge to have a slice for breakfast, or finish the entire thing in one sitting.
 It’s dangerously delicious!

 Gratitude: Plant-Based Thanksgiving Cookbook